 Located in Western Australia within the Stirling local government area, Osborne Park is a smaller residential area (postcode 6017).
 The area has roughly 4,463 residents and a mix of young professionals and families, with a median age of 34.
 Households earn a median income of $77K per year, with an average household size of 1.9 people.
 Recent annual estimates show population movement into the broader catchment, with population growth running at +1.6% year-on-year at the LGA level.
-WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
-WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
+WA employment has moved +1.9% year-on-year in the official ABS Labour Force trend series, which provides the broader jobs backdrop for this suburb.
+WA also had 24 Commonwealth-backed major projects under construction, 12 underway, and 12 in planning as at 2025-09-01, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, labourers, community & personal service.
 Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Italian.

+Median house prices in Osborne Park stand at $995,000, having surged by 30.2% over the last twelve months.
 The current median weekly rent is $600.
+This gives a gross rental yield of approximately 3.1%.
 The median monthly mortgage repayment is $1,546.

 Osborne Park is served by 1 school, including 1 primary.
 The average ICSEA score is 1057, which is above the national average of 1,000.
 Public transport access includes 60 bus stops.

-Looking at the investment signals, Population growth of +1.6% year-on-year points to stable demand fundamentals.
+Looking at the investment signals, Osborne Park shows a gross rental yield of approximately 3.1%, rated as moderate yield.
+Property prices are near the state median ($995K/$1.0M).
+The price-to-income ratio of 12.9x is considered stretched.
+House prices have moved +30.2% year-on-year.
+Population growth of +1.6% year-on-year points to stable demand fundamentals.
 Building approvals have changed +0% year-on-year, indicating steady development activity.